gearhead041/BarebonesWebServer/Readme.md

 ## Description
 ___
-A lightweight server implemented in C# that can be used to host a website.
+A lightweight server implemented from scratch in C# that can be used to host a website.
 The server is capable of handling GET and POST requests, and can serve static files and dynamic content.
 The server is also capable of handling multiple requests at once, and can be configured to use a custom port number.
 ___
 ## How to use
 1. Clone the repository